-The City can help to provide information about bond measures for affordable housing on future ballots.
+The City can also help to provide information about bond measures for affordable housing on future ballots.
 During the 5th Cycle Housing Element reporting period, the San Diego Housing Federation developed and advocated for placing a \$900 million affordable housing bond on the City's 2020 ballot.
-If approved by the voters, the bond could create 7,500 housing units for veterans, seniors, people with disabilities, lower-income families, and people experiencing homelessness.
-If the bond measure is approved by City Council, it will appear on the November 2020 ballot.
-The City should continue to work with the San Diego Housing Federation and other affordable housing partners to identify ways to increase and prioritize funding for affordable housing through Federal and State grants and new funding mechanisms.
+If approved by the voters, the bond would have created 7,500 housing units for veterans, seniors, people with disabilities, lower-income families, and people experiencing homelessness.
+The City should continue to work with the Housing Federation and other partners to identify ways to increase and prioritize funding for affordable housing through Federal and State grants and new funding mechanisms.